sdsc-hpc-training-org/expanse-101/Expanse_Aggregate.md

-# Expanse 101:  Introduction to Running Jobs on the Expanse Supercomputer xx
+# Expanse 101:  Introduction to Running Jobs on the Expanse Supercomputer
 Presented by Mary Thomas (SDSC,  <mpthomas@ucsd.edu> )
 <hr>
 In this tutorial, you will learn how to compile and run jobs on Expanse,